Dry pasta is one of the best foods to store for emergencies.

-- Whole-Grain Pasta: Just like with storing whole-grain flour, the natural oils in whole grain pasta will cause it to go rancid.
+- Whole-Grain Pasta: Just like storing whole-grain flour, the natural oils in whole-grain pasta will cause it to go rancid.
 The process is gradual.
 After a year or two, the pasta may still be safe to eat but have an unpleasant taste.

-- Gluten-Free Pasta: Most gluten free pastas will last 2 years in the pantry.
-However, some gluten free pasta are made with ingredients that have a lot of natural oils (such as flax pasta).
+- Gluten-Free Pasta: Most gluten-free pastas will last 2 years in the pantry.
+However, some gluten-free pasta is made with ingredients that have a lot of natural oils (such as flax pasta).
 The oils in the pasta will cause the pasta to go bad much faster – especially in warm temperatures.

 How to Store Pasta Long Term

 1. Remove Pasta from Its Original Packaging